 - Use the Right Tools: While there are numerous varieties of toothbrushes available, most experts recommend using a soft-bristle toothbrush.
-Also, experts recommend using toothpaste that is indicated for the treatment of gingivitis like Crest Pro-Health.
+Also, experts recommend using toothpaste that is indicated for the treatment of gingivitis like Crest Pro-Health Advanced.
 All Crest Pro-Health toothpastes are triclosan free.

 - Floss Properly Every Day: Using floss or an interdental cleaner every day is an important part of your oral hygiene regimen.
 This helps remove bacteria that cause tooth decay and keeps your gums clean and healthy.(1)

 - Keep a Routine: By performing your oral hygiene regimen at the same time every day, you can make it a habit.

 - Maintain a Healthy Lifestyle: The American Dental Association recommends eating a balanced diet and avoiding between-meal snacking.
 (1)

 Also, reducing stress from your life can help prevent gum disease.

 Knowing how to stop bleeding gums will help you quickly begin improving your overall oral health.